hhromic/python-twitter-toolbox/README.md

 3. Use the provided command-line tools.
 4. *(optional)* use the provided higher-level Toolbox API for Python in your own code.

-Want to grab the list of followers of user `@insight`?
+Want to grab the list of followers of user `@insight_centre`?
 No problem:

-    tt-users-get-followers --screen-name insight --output-file followers.ids
+    tt-users-get-followers --screen-name insight_centre --output-file followers.ids

 Want to turn those user Ids into fully hydrated Twitter User objects?
 No problem: